moraneus/Google-Drive-Remove-Duplicates/README.md

 - If it finds files with the same content but different names, it will ask you which file you want to keep.
 - Logs each step of the process to help you track the script's progress and actions.

+## ⚠️ Warning
+Moving files to the trash is irreversible through this script.
+Be careful when using the `--delete` argument.
+If you accidentally move a file to the trash, you can manually restore it from the trash in Google Drive.
+Notes

+It is recommended to always backup important files before running the script.

+This script is a tool that helps in managing duplicate files on your Google Drive.
+While the script has been designed to be as accurate and safe as possible, the ultimate responsibility for handling and deleting files lies with the user.
+Please use this tool responsibly and at your own risk.
+The author will not be held responsible for any data loss that may occur as a result of using this script.

 ## Installation

 1. Clone the repository: